Pylons/pyramid/docs/narr/unittesting.rst

 (e.g. with an :meth:`pyramid.configuration.Configurator.add_view`
-:term:`configuration declaration` or ``view`` declarations in :term:`ZCML`), like when you invoke application code via a unit test, :mod:`pyramid` API functions will tend to fail.
+:term:`configuration declaration` or ``view`` declarations in :term:`ZCML`), like when you invoke application code via a unit test, :app:`Pyramid` API functions will tend to fail.

-The testing API provided by :mod:`pyramid` allows you to simulate various application registry registrations for use under a unit testing framework without needing to invoke the actual application configuration implied by its ``run.py``.
+The testing API provided by :app:`Pyramid` allows you to simulate various application registry registrations for use under a unit testing framework without needing to invoke the actual application configuration implied by its ``run.py``.
 For example, if you wanted